-There are three texts of the title Nongshu "Book on agriculture", one written by the Northern Song period 北宋 (960-1126) scholar Chen Fu 陳旉 (also called Chen Fu Nongshu 陳旉農書), one by the Yuan period 元 (1279-1368) master Wang Zhen 王禎, and one written by a Ming period 明 (1368-1644) scholar called Master Shi, the Shenshi nongshu 沈氏農書.
+There are three texts of the title Nongshu "Book on agriculture", one written by the Northern-Song-period 北宋 (960-1126) scholar Chen Fu 陳旉 (1076-1156; also called Chen Fu Nongshu 陳旉農書), one by the Yuan-period 元 (1279-1368) master Wang Zhen 王禎 (1271-1333), and one written by a Ming-period 明 (1368-1644) scholar called Master Shi, the Shenshi nongshu 沈氏農書.
 Further books with the same title were written by Liu Qingzhi 劉清之 (1133-1189), Chen Jun 陳峻 (b.
 1431) and Fan Dacheng 潘大成.

 Wang Zheng's Nongshu was finished in 1313.
 It is composed of three parts, firstly a general overview of all topics and issues of agriculture and sericulture (Nongsang zongjue 農桑總訣), in 6 collections (ji 集).
-In this part the author provides information about the importants of wheather, the soil, techniques of plughing, weeding and planting, fertilizing, irrigation, harvesting, as well as the breeding of cattle and silkworms.
+In this part the author provides information about the importance of weather, the soil, techniques of ploughing, weeding and planting, fertilizing, irrigation, harvesting, as well as the breeding of cattle and silkworms.
 It consists of quotations from older books as well as by texts compiled by Wang Zhen himself, based on his experience.
-Wang Zhen describes different types of rice (long-grained non glutinous rice xian 籼 or jing 粳, and glutinous rice nuo 糯) and their cultivation method, and explains that vegetables (shucai 蔬菜) were better cultivated directly side by side in large fields (muzhong 睦種) and melons (gua 瓜) in compartments (quzhong 區種).
-Plants befallen by parasites could be cured by smashed Sophora root (kushen gen 苦參根) and lime (shihui 石灰).
+Wang Zhen describes different types of rice (long-grained non glutinous rice xian 籼 or jing 粳, and glutinous rice nuo 糯) and their cultivation, and explains that vegetables (shucai 蔬菜) were better planted directly side by side in large fields (muzhong 睦種) and melons (gua 瓜) in compartments (quzhong 區種).
+Plants infested with parasites could be cured by smashed Sophora root (kushen gen 苦參根) and lime (shihui 石灰).
 Wang Zhen also explains six methods of propping (jiajie 嫁接).

 The illustrations make Wang Zhen's Nongshu a real treasure of agriculture in ancient China.
 His book unite information on agricultural techniques in both northern and southern China, which is not seen in older tests that mostly concentrate on farming in the Yellow River plain in northern China.
 The Nongshu is also the first book that methodically describes all methods of the use of soil, like polders (weitian 圩田), paddy fields (weitian 圍田), embankment fields (guitian 櫃田), floating farmland (jiatian 架田), terrace fields (titian 梯田), muddy fields (tutian 塗田), and the like, with different shapes of field compartment and diverse irrigation methods.